Unoccupied Home Insurance

 Gold is our highest level of cover.
 It extends the cover provided in levels Bronze and Silver, to also include loss or damage to buildings (or contents if you have chosen to insure that) caused by:

 • Subsidence, heave or landslip (unless you live in an area prone to this type of damage.
-If this is the case and the cover is excluded, this will be shown clearly on your policy schedule).
+If this is the case and the cover is excluded, it will be clearly shown on your policy schedule.

-• Escape of Water or Oil to a maximum of £3,500 for any individual incident (to main this cover, you will need to keep the heating on at all times set to a constant temperature of 15 degrees)
+• Escape of Water or Oil to a maximum of £3,500 for any individual incident.

 • Malicious Damage